howsoai/howso-docs/source/user_guide/advanced_capabilities/reinforcement_learning.rst

 How-To Guide
 ------------
 In the learning cycle of RL as shown below, Howso Engine acts as the Agent.
 As an Agent, Howso Engine both outputs an action value as well as intakes the observation and resulting reward.
-Once the reward and observations are processed, the Howso Engine is trained again based on the results and another action is output.
+Once the reward (goal) and observations are processed, the Howso Engine is trained again based on the results and another action is output.

 .. image:: /_images/RL.png